PowerShell/PSArm/README.md

 Those parameters and variables then use their PowerShell variable name in their template.
 They also support PowerShell features like default values and the `ValidateSet` attribute.

-When `Publish-PSArmTemplate` instantiates an ARM template, it will try to use any of the values from the `-Parameters` parameter to also instantiate parameters to the `Arm` block (in addition to the `.psarm.ps1` script).
+When `Build-PSArmTemplate` instantiates an ARM template, it will try to use any of the values from the `-Parameters` parameter to also instantiate parameters to the `Arm` block (in addition to the `.psarm.ps1` script).
 Any parameters it doesn't have a value for will be left in the template and published as part of it, to be provided at deployment.